pranavkarthik10/python_workshops/README.md

 # python_workshops
-Github Repo for all python workshop lessons/activities.
+Welcome to the official Github Repo for all python workshop lessons/activities.
+Here you will find past lessons aswell as code snippets to review.